Alexa Graham, Digital Services Leader on Influential Women

 Just as important as having a strong network is trusting yourself.
 There will be times when opportunities feel intimidating or when you're unsure if you're ready for the next step.
 In those moments, confidence matters.

 Believe in your abilities, trust the experience you've gained, and don't be afraid to take chances on yourself.
-Growth often happens when you step outside your comfort zone.
+Growth happens when you step outside your comfort zone.
 The combination of self-confidence and a supportive community creates a powerful foundation for both personal and professional success.

 04What are the biggest challenges or opportunities in your field right now?